eirikstrompedersen/CI_PP1_PC/README.md

 ### User Goals
 - Find the Scandinavian supporter organization for Valencia CF
 - Get information about the supporter club
-- Find information about events
+- Find events
-- Link up with social media platform
+- Link up with social media platforms

 ### Site Owner Goals
-- Recruit members to oranization
+- Provide users with information about the suppoter club
 - Connect users to the social media platforms
+- Inform users of our events
-- Provide information for upcomming events and past histoy
+- Provide and store the history of Penya Chescandinavia

 ## User Experience

 ### Target Audience
-- People who wish to join the organization
 - Inhabitants in Scandinavia interested in Valencia CF
-- People that wish to contact the supporter club
+- People who wish to connect with the community

 ### User Requirements and Expectations
-- Clean design with a color th
+- Clean design with a color theme familiar to people who follows Valencia CF
 - Easy to access information
+- Links to social media platforms
 - Responsive design
 - Accessibility

-### User Stories
+### User Storiess

 #### First-Time User
 1. As a first time user, I want to get information about Penya Chescandinavia
 2. As a first time user, I want to be able to connect with the social media platforms offered
-3. As a first time user, I want to get information about upcomming events
+3. As a first time user, I want to get information about upcoming events

 #### Returning User
-1. As a first time user, I want to able to join the supporter organization
+1. As a returning user, I want to learn more about the organization
+2. As a returning user, I want to follow team news
+3. As a returning user, I want to learn more about the supporter club

 #### Site Owner